-Senior lecturer/Associate Professor at Department of Immunology, Genetics and Pathology, Medical Genetics and Genomics; Research group Åsa Johansson
+Senior Lecturer/Associate Professor at Department of Immunology, Genetics and Pathology, Research programme: Genomics and Neurobiology; Research group Åsa Johansson

 2021 - Senior Lecture in Medical Genetics, Dept. Immunology, Genetics and Pathology, Uppsala University, Sweden.